Where are my snackers at?

 No-Bake Cranberry Chocolate Almond Energy Bites

-Gluten-free, No-Bake Cranberry Chocolate Almond Energy Bites taste like chewy cookie dough and provide a burst of energy whenever you need it.
-Make a double batch to stock the freezer with!
+No-Bake Cranberry Chocolate Almond Energy Bites taste like cookie dough and provide a burst of energy whenever you need it.
+Gluten free and made in 1 bowl!

 - 1/2 - 3/4 cup almond flour